 Low-Heat Steamed Vegetable Dumplings with Ginger Soy Dipping Sauce

 Delicate steamed vegetable dumplings cooked gently at low steam, served with a fragrant ginger soy dipping sauce for a light appetizer.
-This chinese-inspired dumplings (vegetarian) ready in about 45 minutes pairs dumpling wrappers, finely shredded cabbage, medium, grated carrot for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 120 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This chinese-inspired asian fusion (vegetarian) ready in about 45 minutes blends dumpling wrappers, finely shredded cabbage, medium, grated carrot into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 120 calories and feeds 6, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients